pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 3. No lock will be taken therefore archiving, backups and expiration will continue and may cause archives or backups to be added or removed during the verification process
 4. Archive and Backup info files are required to exist in order for archives and backups to be verified
 5. A valid manifest file will be required to verify backup files
+6. The archive-start and archive-stop for a single backup (not a set) will never cross a timeline

 # Design
 Referencing the [Requirements](#requirements) section, the following sections detail the design